IDCI-Consulting/StepBundle/Resources/doc/introduction.md

 ### What is a step ?

 A step is a potential passage's way.
+Technicaly, It's based on Symfony form.

 ### What is a path ?

 A path define a ride which has a step to origin and zero or more steps to destination.
+Technicaly, It's a html button in a step to navigate to an other step.

 ### Legend